willowec/lightwand/docs/notebook.md

 - At 5.4V, with all led's set to min-bright white, the system draws 5.41V * 0.02A = 0.11W
 - At 5V, with all led's set to min-bright white, the system draws 5V * 0.03A = 0.15W
 - At 3V, with all led's set to min-bright white, the system draws 3V * 0.03A = 0.09W

+## 2024/03/25

+### PCB ordering

+Total component price for the PCB with battery protection: 	$23.36

+Total component price for the PCB without battery protection:	$19.86

+So, keeping in battery protection increases unit price by $3.50.

+This is not including the price for physical materials, like a 3D printed case or a rod for the led strips to mount to.
+It also excludes the unit price of the 18650 batteries and their holders.
+The batteries were $7.49 each, and the holders were $0.83 each.
+Assuming an additional $5 for physical materials (PCB, dowel), the total unit price for each wand is ~$33.17